ByteOtter/journey/content/posts/fosdem_24/index.md

 Just like last year, I did not look up what talks were scheduled until I had breakfast on Saturday morning and was heading up to the ULB, the Free University of Brussels.
 Quite the planner i know...

 I have to say, the selection was great this year.
-I was especially interested in the Rust devroom, as I am lately learning and using Rust quite intensively for a project I am working on (and probably will talk about here soon).
+I was especially interested in the Rust Devroom, as I am lately learning and using Rust quite intensively for a project I am working on (and probably will talk about here soon).
 So I wanted to use this chance to take away as much as possible from the talks there.

-When we arrived around 10am though, my colleague and I quickly learned that the Rust devroom was a **very** popular destination.
-The line was stretched alongside the narrow corridor of Building H.
+When we arrived around 10am though, my colleague and I quickly learned that the Rust Devroom was a **very** popular destination.
+The line was stretched alongside the narrow corridor of building H.

 Sadly due to this I missed the first 3 talks.
 Semantic Versioning, Writing a Rust linter, GCCRS, And Hardware pointer checks.

 ## Day 1 - Spending a Day with Rust

-We decided to wait in fron of the door for the whole time of the last one of these talks and then, finally were let inside for the main talks we wanted to see:
+We decided to wait in front of the door for the whole time of the last one of these talks and then, finally were let inside for the main talks we wanted to see:

 - "*Proving Performance*" by Nikolai Vasquez his performance benchmarking tool [`Divan`](https://nikolaivazquez.com/blog/divan/) and how to correctly assess performance in Rust
 - "*[The Four Horsemen of Bad Rust Code](https://github.com/corrode/four-horsemen-talk)*" by Matthias Endler about the four major pitfalls of Rust development.
 - "*Introducing Ratatui*" by Orhun Parmaksiz introducing us to the impressive TUI framework Ratatui.
 (Something I am very interested in as I like TUIs very much.)

-We spend about 4 hours in the Rust devroom and I cannot say I regretted one minute of it.
+We spend about 4 hours in the Rust Devroom and I cannot say I regretted one minute of it.

 I would not call myself too deep in Rust, but I was able to take a lot away from these talks still.
 Especially the Four Horsemen one.

 After these, we decided to take a quick break, stretch out our legs and check the schedule for other talks.
 Maybe in a more well ventilated room.
-(Did i mention that the Rust devroom was a windowless seminar room?)
+(Did i mention that the Rust Devroom was a windowless seminar room?)

-We checked the main tracks in Building K and found a very intriguing title: "*One way forward: finding a path to what comes after Unix*".
+We checked the main tracks in building K and found a very intriguing title: "*One way forward: finding a path to what comes after Unix*".

 A very interesting talks by Liam Proven about the growing complexity of Unix systems, especially the Linux Kernel, and what comes after.